 The use of mobile phones is not permitted in the nursery area or the hall.
 This policy extends both to staff and parents.

-No parent or member of staff may use their phone to take a photograph of a child in the nursery.
+No parent or member of staff may use their phone to take photographs of a child in the nursery.

-Staff must keep their mobile phones switched off or on silence in the manager's office or locked up cupboard.
+Staff must keep their mobile phones switched off or on silence in the manager's office or in locked up lockers provided.
 They must use them only in the manager's office or outside the building and not in any area adjacent to the children's play area if children are playing there.

 A dedicated camera is available to take photographs- parents/carers may ask for a copy of photos but only of their own child unless all parents in any group photo have given consent, or their faces/bodies will be blacked out on the computer before printing.